alldayevanday/Collabrify-HTML5-Guidlines/README.md

 #### Documentation: http://coffeescript.org/

 ### SASS
-All styles should be written in this.
+All styles should be written in SASS.
 Reasons for choosing SASS:
 * Adds variables to CSS.
 Very useful sometimes.
 * Syntax similar to Coffeescript, which we are also using